QuantEcon/python-lecture-sandpit.myst/lectures/bayes_nonconj.md

 ### Two Ways to Approximate Posteriors

+Suppose that we don't have a conjugate prior.

+Then  we  can't compute posteriors analytically.

-Next, assuming that we don't have any knowledge of the conjugate priors, we use computational tools to approximate the posterior distribution for a set of alternative prior distributions using both `Pyro` and `Numpyro` packages in Python.
+Instead,  we use computational tools to approximate the posterior distribution for a set of alternative prior distributions using both `Pyro` and `Numpyro` packages in Python.

 We first use the **Markov Chain Monte Carlo** (MCMC) algorithm .

 We implement the NUTS sampler to sample from the posterior.

-In that way we construct a sampling distribution that approximates the true posterior.
+In that way we construct a sampling distribution that approximates the  posterior.

 After doing that we deply another procedure called  **Variational Inference** (VI).